CameronBodine/PINGMapper/docs/FileStructure.md

 ## 4) IDX & SON File Structure
-A `SON` file contains every sonar ping for a specific sonar channel while the `IDX` file stores the byte offset and time ellapsed for each sonar ping.
+A `SON` file contains every sonar ping for a specific sonar channel (see table below) while the `IDX` file stores the byte offset and time ellapsed for each sonar ping.
 The `IDX` file allows quick navigation to locate pings in the `SON` file but can become corrupt due to power failure during the survey.
 Decoding the `SON` file without the `IDX` file requires additional information, outlined in the sections below.

 File names correspond to the following sonar channels: